dominic-chang/Krang.jl/docs/src/newmann_penrose.md

-# Newmann-Penrose Formalism
+# Newman-Penrose Formalism

-The Newmann-Penrose (NP) Formalism is a set of notation that is ideal for expressing spacetime quantities in terms of a null-tetrad/null-spinoral basis.
+The Newman-Penrose (NP) formalism is a notation that is well suited to expressing spacetime quantities in terms of a null-tetrad or null-spinor basis.

 ## Notation
 We will use Greek indices, $\{\alpha,\beta,\dots\}$, to index through space time indices in some coordinate system.